ut-ims-robotics/ai_controller/README.md

 # Maze with ar tags
-- navigate to the package src/ar_maze
+- Navigate to the package src/ar_maze
-- clone package, build the package and source files
+- Clone package, build the package and source files
-- in new terminal window </br>
+- In new terminal window </br>

       roslaunch ar_maze ar_maze.launch